-I have tried a lot of Grape Salad recipes and variations, but this one is by far the best yet.
+I have tried a lot of Grape Salad recipes and variations, but this Creamy Grape Salad recipe is by far the best yet.

 Whenever I am in a time crunch to make a fast pot luck dish, I always turn to this recipe because it’s easy, fast, and everyone raves about it.